-14.1 As outlined in Keeping Children Safe in Education (2021), Parkgate Primary School, The Futures Trust is aware that children with additional needs or disabilities may be more vulnerable to abuse and additional barriers may exist when recognising abuse and neglect.
+14.1 As outlined in Keeping Children Safe in Education (2022), Parkgate Primary School, The Futures Trust is aware that children with additional needs or disabilities may be more vulnerable to abuse both online and offline and additional barriers may exist when recognising abuse and neglect.
 This could be because;

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying than other children; - the potential for children with SEN and disabilities or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.6
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEN and disabilities or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.6

-14.2 Staff will be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions.
+14.2 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead and SENCO.
+Staff will also be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions.